th-rtyf-re/bundled-HFK/example/full_interface/README.md

 Without extra arguments, the program will compute the knot Floer homology of each knot in the file.
 You can specify a start point, as well as an end point.
 The start is inclusive and the end is exclusive.
+The knots are numbered starting from 1 (and not 0).

 ### Visualize the example
 By default, the macro `BUNDLE_HFK_DRAW_` is defined in `Full_interface.cpp`.
 If